ooni/spec/opos/OONI-Probe-Orchestration-System-Design.md

 Management Interface** all the subscribed probes that are affected by that event will be notified and will begin performing the specified action.

-The **OPOS Scheudler** is the scheduling engine responsible for figuring out which clients to notify of jobs and how.
+The **OPOS Scheduler** is the scheduling engine responsible for figuring out which clients to notify of jobs and how.

 A user interested in seeing what has been scheduled in the past can visit the